icsi-berkeley/ecg_winograd/README.md

 For more information about the system, look here: https://github.com/icsi-berkeley/ecg_homepage/wiki

 ## Example Sentences
-A few of the sentences we implemented.
+A few of the sentences we implemented:

 `the trophy did not fit into the suitcase because it was too [big/small]`